-Offer Up to [●] Equity Shares, aggregating up to ₹ [●] million. of which: - Fresh Issue (1) Up to [●] Equity Shares, aggregating up to ₹ 2,160.00 million. - Offer for Sale (2) Up to 1,483,000 Equity Shares, aggregating up to ₹ [•] million by the Selling Shareholders.
+10,596,924 ^ Equity Shares, aggregating to ₹ 2,510.92 million ^ .
+9,113,924 ^ Equity Shares, aggregating to ₹ 2,159.45 million ^ .
+1,483,000 ^ Equity Shares, aggregating to ₹ 351.47 million ^ by the Selling Shareholders. - of which: Employee Reservation Portion (3) 55,000 ^ Equity Shares, aggregating to ₹ 12.49 million ^ Net Offer 10,541,924 ^ Equity Shares aggregating to ₹2,498.44 million ^

-of which: Employee Reservation Portion (3) Up to 55,000 Equity Shares, aggregating up to ₹ [•] million Net Offer Up to [●] Equity Shares aggregating up to ₹[●] million
+^Subject to finalisation of Basis of Allotment

 - (1) The Offer has been authorised by our Board pursuant to resolution passed on November 18, 2021 and the Fresh Issue has been authorised by our Shareholders pursuant to a resolution passed on November 25, 2021. - (2) The Selling Shareholders has specifically confirmed that the Offered Shares are eligible to be offered for sale in the Offer in accordance with the SEBI ICDR Regulations.
-For details on the authorisation of the Selling Shareholders in relation to the Offered Shares, see "Other Regulatory and Statutory Disclosures" beginning on page 316. - (3) Our Company and the Selling Shareholders, in consultation with the BRLMs, may offer a discount of up to 5% (equivalent to ₹[•] per Equity Share) on the Offer Price to the Eligible Employees Bidding under the Employee Reservation Portion, respectively.
+For details on the authorisation of the Selling Shareholders in relation to the Offered Shares, see "Other Regulatory and Statutory Disclosures" beginning on page 314. - (3) Our Company and the Selling Shareholders, in consultation with the BRLMs, offer a discount of ₹10 per Equity Share on the Offer Price to the Eligible Employees Bidding under the Employee Reservation Portion, respectively.
 The amount of Employee Discount will be advertised in all newspapers wherein the pre-Offer advertisement will be published.
-For further details, see "Offer Procedure" on page 339.
+For further details, see "Offer Procedure" on page 337.
 Unless the Employee Reservation Portion is under-subscribed, the value of allocation to an Eligible Employee shall not exceed ₹200,000.
 In the event of under-subscription in the Employee Reservation Portion, the unsubscribed portion may be allocated, on a proportionate basis, to Eligible Employees for value exceeding ₹200,000 up to ₹500,000 (net of Employee Discount).
-Any unsubscribed portion remaining in the Employee Reservation 6(1) of the SEBI ICDR Regulations.
-In case of under-subscription in the Net Offer (other than in the QIB Category), spill over to the extent of such under-subscription shall be permitted from the Employee Reservation Portion subject to compliance with Regulation 6(1) of the SEBI ICDR Regulations and Rule 19(2)(b) of the SCRR.
+Any unsubscribed portion remaining in the Employee Reservation Portion shall be added to the Net Offer and be subject to compliance with Regulation 6(1) of the SEBI ICDR Regulations.
+In case of under-subscription in the Net Offer (other than in the QIB Category), spill over to the extent of such undersubscription shall be permitted from the Employee Reservation Portion subject to compliance with Regulation 6(1) of the SEBI ICDR Regulations and Rule 19(2)(b) of the SCRR.

-The Offer and Net Offer shall constitute $[\bullet]$ % and $[\bullet]$ % of the post-Offer paid up equity share capital of our Company.
-For further details, see "The Offer" and "Offer Structure" on pages 67 and 334, respectively.
+The Offer and Net Offer shall constitute 31.35% and 31.19% of the post-Offer paid up equity share capital of our Company.
+For further details, see "The Offer" and "Offer Structure" on pages 65 and 332, respectively.